 Direct Trains from Trieste Centrale to Venice

-Most of the day's trains from Trieste Centrale to Venezia Santa Lucia are direct Regionale trains.
+Most of the trains from Trieste Centrale to Venezia Santa Lucia are direct Regionale trains.
 The rest of the direct trains from Trieste Centrale arrive at Venezia Mestre station, on the mainland.

 Amenities on the Train from Trieste Centrale to Venice

-The top of the line AV trains are Frecciarossa, and these train cars all come with air conditioning and power outlets in the seats for your convenience.
-There are both 1st class and 2nd class cars - 1st class passengers get a free drink and a choice of newspaper – and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air conditioning and power outlets in your seat for your convenience.
+There are both 1st class and 2nd class cars.
+First class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.

-Frecciargento and Frecciabianca trains offer very similar in passenger experience to the top of the line AV trains (they’re just not as fast).
+Frecciargento and Frecciabianca trains are very similar in terms of passenger experience to the top of the line AV trains, they’re just not as fast.
 There are both 1st class and 2nd class cars.
 Passengers in 1st class cars get a free drink and a newspaper.
 Both typically have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.

-Regionale trains sometimes 1st class and 2nd class cars.
+Regionale trains sometimes have 1st class and 2nd class cars.
 Because reservations are not required on these trains, you simply find an available seat on a car in the appropriate class for your ticket.
 There is no food service or cafe car on these trains, and the on-board air conditioning doesn’t always work.

 Trieste Centrale and Venice Train Stations

 Trieste Centrale (abbreviated to Trieste C.le) is the main station in the city and is located at Piazza della Libertà, in the northern part of town.
 The recently renovated station includes tons of amenities like a chapel, bookstore, pharmacy, lounge, and food options.
 There is also a railway police station located on site.
 Note that if you visit towns over the border, you'll need to bring your passport with you, even if the ride is just a few minutes.